Yeti Airlines Flight 101: Crew and passengers

-Crash
+Accident

 The airport is the main access to the Mount Everest region in Nepal, and is a notoriously difficult landing, with only 1500 ft of steeply sloped runway just 65 ft wide and a steep approach path.

 Due to bad weather conditions and heavy fog, the pilot lost visual contact, nevertheless attempted a visual approach, as there are no Instrument landing systems installed at Lukla.
 The aircraft came in too low and too far left, which caused the aircraft to crash short of the runway, as the landing gear got caught in a perimeter fence on airport grounds.

+At the time, the crash was Yeti Airlines’ deadliest accident in its history, which it held the title for until January of 2023, when it was stripped of when 9N-ANC, one of the airlines’ ATR 72s operating under Flight 691, crashed near Pokhara Airport killing 72.

 Investigation

 A commission was formed to investigate the accident, the final report being published two months later.
 However, the report only came to wider attention when The Aviation Herald retrieved a copy of it in 2017.
 The report blamed the crash on the flight crew's misinterpretation of how fast the weather would deteriorate and their expectation of a cloud patch on final approach, which had been reported by previous flights landing in Lukla.
 Contributing factors included the Civil Aviation Authority of Nepal and Yeti Airlines both having a poor oversight of pilots deviating from standard operation procedures, the failure of the Automatic Flight Information Service personnel to close the airport as a result of a high work load and stress, and Yeti Airlines going as far as to prioritize economics over safety, leading to improper crew training.